 - 23 February 2020: Un fabuleux monde aérien (A fabulous aerial world)

 Nowadays the parade starts from the Place Gambetta (20th arrondissement) and runs through avenue Gambetta, boulevard de Ménilmontant, Boulevard de Belleville and rue du Faubourg du Temple.

 A few hours later the procession ends at the Place de la République with a big party organised on the central island of the square.

 My visit to the Paris Carnival

-In February 2016, I attended the 19th editions of the Paris Carnival for the first time.
+In February 2016, I attended the 19th edition of the Paris Carnival for the first time.
 For the occasion, I came with my little daughter Aimée who was 3 years old at the time.
 Here’s a little snapshot of what we saw!

 We took the métro to the Père Lachaise station and waited at the intersection of Boulevard de Ménilmontant and Avenue de la République (place Auguste Métivier).

 I chose this specific place because the parade’s itinerary was making a right turn onto Boulevard de Ménilmontant.
-Therefore, it is easier to see the groups parading and take photos as they have to slow down to make their turn.
+Therefore, it is easier to see the groups parading and taking photos as they have to slow down to make their turn.

 And then we could hear banging noise in the distance… and it became louder and louder until we spotted the head of the parade (look at the strawberry!)